Skip to content

 • Read Docker Compose Migration.

-• Replace build: with image: plus x-enroot.prepare.commands.
+• Replace build: with image: plus x-runtime.prepare.commands.

 • Replace service-name networking with 127.0.0.1 or explicit allocation metadata where appropriate.